Nils0/Nils0.github.io/_posts/2016-12-15-DetectionClassificationFishSpecies.md

 Shortly before the start of this project, there was a new [competition](https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring) posted on Kaggle which aims to detect and classify fish into 8 categories based on images taken on fishing vessels.
 The competition is sponsored by the Nature Conservancy in an effort to fight overfishing through efficient monitoring of fishing activities.

 As my main goal for this project was to get to know the techniques of convolutional neural networks, I decided to give it a shot.
-Please see below for a couple of those pictures from fishing vessels to get an idea of the task.
+Please see below for a couple of those fishing vessel pictures to get an idea of the task.

 [Example 1: Albacore](/images/Final/ALB.jpg){:class="img-responsive"}
 [Example 2: Big eye tuna](/images/Final/BET.jpg){:class="img-responsive"}